Beyond Pairwise: Empowering LLM Alignment With Ranked Choice Modeling: A Choice Based Alignment Framework

 Beyond the reward function \cref{eqn:reward_closedform} used in DPO, the literature has proposed many alternative definitions.
 For example, \citet{wang2023beyond} introduces $f$-divergence generalizations, while \citet{meng2024simpo} and \citet{gupta2025alphapo} propose length-normalized log-likelihoods.
 These alternative reward formulations can likewise be incorporated into the RCPO framework.
 Consequently, methods such as R-DPO \citep{park2024disentangling}, SimPO \citep{meng2024simpo}, and AlphaPO \citep{gupta2025alphapo} can also be viewed as special cases of RCPO.
 In particular, while these approaches adopt the Bradley–Terry choice rule, they differ in the functional form of the reward $r(x,y)$.
 Although our framework can accommodate a wide range of reward functions, for clarity, we restrict attention to the reward defined in \cref{eqn:reward_closedform} thereafter in the paper.

 What \textit{truly} demonstrates the versatility of RCPO is how it gives birth to new preference optimization methods.
 In this paper, we consider two prominent classes of choice models: utility-based models, which rely on the numerical magnitudes of the items' utilities, and rank-based models, which depend on the rankings of the items.
+Despite using different representations of the underlying preference distribution, they are both compatible with the unified RCPO framework.